AlexRuzin/Helios/README.md

 007B062C  00000000  ....
 116
 ```

 In this instance, nTM will notice a zero'd NTLM field.
 This implies that the
 token is probably a local session, which is unrecognized by the domain authority.
 It is sufficient to impersonate a user by modifying the Session and NTLM fields.

 The username and domain name varies per implementation, but generally the
 token cannot exceed 0x70 bytes in size.
 The user name is always a wchar_t string
 pointed by:

 `(wchar_t *)((DWORD)decrypted_token + *(PDWORD)((DWORD)decrypted_token + 0x0c))`

 ## USB Propagation

-### PE Infector
+USB propagation includes two methods of infection, the `PE infector`, and the `RTO extension rename`.

-#### Wrapper Overview
+### PE Infector -- Wrapper

 The Helios Wrapper aims to combine numerous social engineering tricks with
 a USB infection vector.
 Users frequently distribute corporate documents by means
 of removable USB drives.
 The Wrapper locates these files and "wraps" a PE executable
 around them, allowing the Helios worm to spread.
 The PE itself is a downloader for the